shoumodip/ido.nvim/wiki/ux.md

 # UX
-This will address the `layout` option of Ido, which you have probably got a glimpse of in [Settings and options](settings.md).
+This will address the `layout` option of Ido, which you have probably got a glimpse of in [Options and variables](opts_vars.md).

 ## How it is documented
 `NAME` `DOCUMENTATION`. `TYPE` (`DEFAULT VALUE`)